radyslavkrechet/BNMovies/README.md

 * Alamofire is used to network requests
 * Kingfisher is used to downloading and caching images
 * CoreStore is used to database CRUD operations
-* Firebase/Analytics, Fabric and Crashlytics are used to collect analytics/crashes
 * Swinject and SwinjectStoryboard are used to dependency injection
 * SwiftLint is used to compliance code style
-* FLEX is used to in-app debugging
 * Quick and Nimble are used to unit tests

 ### Setup ###